-Every one of the festivals is fun and each of them have their own appeal depending on your interests.
+Every one of the festivals is fun and each of them has its own appeal depending on your interests.

 Our favorite is probably the Flower & Garden Festival because of the way it transforms EPCOT, or maybe we prefer the Festival of the Arts or the Food & Wine Festival… Who can decide?
 They are all great!

 That wraps up our rankings of the best counter service restaurants at EPCOT.
 We hope you enjoyed our list as it’s always fun to write about food and all the yummy restaurants!

 For more list of the top quick service restaurants at Disney World, check out our other guides:

 - Best Hollywood Studios Quick Service Restaurants (Coming Soon)

 - Best Animal Kingdom Quick Service Restaurants (Coming Soon)

 We want to hear what your top EPCOT quick service restaurants are, so drop them in the comments!

 If you are going to Disney World soon, make sure to read our Disney World Planning Guide for all the tips and info you will need to cover everything!
 Also, check out our Disney World Crowd Calendar so you know when the best time to visit is!

 I want to know what you think about our list of the best quick service meals at EPCOT…